 - Ask for it.
 The easiest way to make more money is ask for it.
 Ask for a raise if you are in a position where you work for someone else.
 You better be able to justify your raise from work performance.
 If you have no basis to ask for a raise start working harder and smarter and show your value.

 - Change careers.
 Have you reached a ceiling in your current field of employment?
 Do you hate your current field of employment?
-Are you burned out and not doing of good a job as you should.
+Are you burned out and not doing of good a job as you should?
 Think about changing career paths to something you may actually enjoy.

 - Educate yourself.
 The most successful people never stop learning.
 They take classes, seminars, read and listen to audio books.
 Don’t be afraid to go back to school if that will give your career a boost.

 - Do something you love.
-There are varying opinion on doing something you love versus getting paid.
+There are varying opinions on doing something you love versus getting paid.
 Some say it is impossible to do what you love and make money in some fields.
 I think anyone can make money in any field doing what they love.
-It may not be the exact job you envisioned if you wanted to be a professional baseball player.
-But that doesn’t mean you can’t make money in that field.
+It may not be the exact job you envisioned if you wanted to be a professional baseball player, but that doesn’t mean you can’t make money in that field.
 You could work as a trainer, coach, manager, or product designer.
 When you love what you do, you have more passion and work harder at what you do.
-You don’t wait for quitting time everyday because you can’t wait I leave.
+You don’t wait for quitting time everyday because you can’t wait to leave.
 You get excited to go to work everyday and are disappointed when you run out of time to work because you are having so much fun.

 Whatever you do to start making money, make sure you set goals.
-Set goals and plan how you will make more money, because it won’t happen without hard work and change.
+Set goals and plan how you will make more money because it won’t happen without hard work and change.
 Go out and make things happen, don’t wait for it to come to you.

 How can you use a refinance to get money for rental properties?